TheDomcio/WonderfulPolishLanguage/README.md

 - [Filmoteka - Muzeum Sztuki Nowoczesnej w Warszawie](http://artmuseum.pl/pl/filmoteka) - Film archive of the Museum of Modern Art in Warsaw. **Maybe** you will find here some movies about dancing and singing rice pasta.

 ### Pingwin Mroźny

+*11.10.2020 at 2:30 pm (Polish time) another movie (with Polish and English subtitles available) will be published.*

 [Pingwin Mroźny (Penguin Frosty)](https://www.youtube.com/watch?v=AdhssPbvaKk&list=PL2yH5_nRkFqwAI-ulb6y8j-AfOiMKGLCN&index=2) - This is a character created by me ([Pingwin](https://pl.wikipedia.org/wiki/Pingwin_kr%C3%B3lewski) - first name and [Mroźny](https://pl.wiktionary.org/wiki/mro%C5%BAny) - surname).
 The mascot of my main channel and artistic activity.
 I created a whole [Universe](https://pl.wikipedia.org/wiki/Wszech%C5%9Bwiat) around him.
 Each "typical" episode is intended to introduce the viewer to some kind of profession (the core of the Penguin's movements themselves refers to the film [Wonsz żeczny (humorous record of correct form "wąż rzeczny")](https://www.youtube.com/watch?v=aVPj0phGjyU), which is still present in Poland or was present in the old times - "extinct professions" and sometimes there were references to historical characters, I also invented some of my own professions.
 Here is [guide](https://www.youtube.com/watch?v=_HyAuXibszs), in which I described "how to get to know this universe so as not to get lost in it", i.e. I presented the chronology, because I created a lot of films, as well as a [short] [computer game](https://gamejolt.com/games/pingwinmroznypoczatek/343963) and [also] a [short story](https://www.wattpad.com/594393714), so the viewer could get lost in my universe without it.
 A lot of people will ask "Why?", at that time my head was like a locomotive from which the steam flew all the time, so I wanted to find my way to "express myself artistically" and eventually I did it in this form, but I tried very hard, so these are not the kind of films you would think if you look at them out of context.
 I also started to promote this kind of "pseudo-animation", which I personally called "dead animation".
 In other film forms, a revolution began to take place, just like in Antic Theater - more [voice] actors (synthesizer voices) began to arrive.
 I am most pleased with the series ["Przygody Pingwinbada Żeglarza"](https://www.youtube.com/watch?v=DUnP-kDL284&list=PL2yH5_nRkFqxtW04-v-yDyB7QUD__oAmn) (The name refers to:  ["Przygody Sindbada Żeglarza" by Bolesław Leśmian]([https://pl.wikipedia.org/wiki/Przygody_Sindbada_%C5%BBeglarza](https://pl.wikipedia.org/wiki/Przygody_Sindbada_Żeglarza)) and it's wordplay) ["Pingwinia Komedia"](https://www.youtube.com/watch?v=DUnP-kDL284&list=PL2yH5_nRkFqxtW04-v-yDyB7QUD__oAmn) (The name refers to: ["Boska Komedia"](https://wolnelektury.pl/katalog/lektura/boska-komedia/) - Polish translation of ["Divine Comedy"](https://en.wikipedia.org/wiki/Divine_Comedy) by Dante Alighieri). and from [the first episode of the "Danse Pingvinabre"](https://www.youtube.com/watch?v=O15T5evhnQk) (The name refers to the medieval [Danse Macabre](https://pl.wikipedia.org/wiki/Taniec_%C5%9Bmierci)) series.
 I wanted to include this long description (and I created a separate subcategory) in this list as "the main reward of my work", because I want to leave some remembrance and awareness in people to remember my works and also to open the door to potential cooperation and job.